KyleAMathews/blog-2/_posts/2016-09-29-optimisations-in-verve.md

 JSC, version *602.1.50*, with `JSC_useJIT=0` takes `14.558s` on an *avg of 5 runs*.

-Both were tested on a Early-2016 MacBook running macOS 10.12.
+Both were tested on an Early-2016 MacBook running macOS 10.12.

 *`*` This commit was picked as I stopped working on perf ever since.
 Lately I've been having more fun with making it a better language, with proper type checking instead.*